geudde/attic-chest/pages/04.season-3/04.meeting-32/08.kale/docs.md

 > To its own tune

-There’s Cauld Kale in Aberdeen
+There’s cauld kale in Aberdeen
-And Colleges o’ learning
+And colleges o’ learning
 In Berners Street has often been
 A class o’ rare discerning
-To Attic With they ha’ pretence
+To Attic wit they ha’ pretence
 To humour that gies nae offence
 To social joy and solid sense
 Ilk art of entertaining.

-There’s Cauld Kale, some may think fine
+There’s cauld kale, some may think fine
 And some a glass o’ claret
-Some prefer the *Whiskey* shine
+Some prefer the *whiskey* shine
 And to a friend will spare it
 But gin ye wish a *mental treat*
 Wi’ gleefu’ mirth, that gars ye greet